greylabel/mac-dev-playbook/docs/mac-setup.md

 xcode-select --install
 ```

-Agree To Xcode (only with a full Xcode installation).
+Agree To Xcode (only needed with a full Xcode installation).

 ```bash
 sudo xcrun cc